NEUROIMAGING / MAGNETIC RESONANCE

 - eGFR assessment is not mandatory in patients with no suspicion of renal dysfunction (e.g., in individuals < 60 years of age with good general health and no history of renal disease)

-- in patients with acute kidney injury, delaying GBCA injection until renal function recovers is recommended
+- in patients with acute kidney injury, it is recommended to delay GBCA injection until renal function recovers

-- in patients with no residual renal function (anuric), enhanced computed tomography (CT) is preferred to enhanced MRI if diagnostic performances are similar
+- in patients with no residual renal function (anuric), contrast-enhanced computed tomography (CT) is preferred over enhanced MRI if diagnostic performances are similar

 - GBCAs can be removed by hemodialysis (HD) or peritoneal dialysis

-- for patients under chronic HD or peritoneal dialysis, it is recommended to schedule an extra dialysis session as soon as possible after the injection to optimize gadolinium clearance
+- for patients undergoing chronic HD or peritoneal dialysis, it is recommended to schedule an extra dialysis session as soon as possible after the injection to optimize gadolinium clearance

 - it is not recommended to perform preventive HD in patients without chronic HD